gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 }
 ```

-#### Problem 2b: Imported C APIs that assume Array To Pointer Decay can not be used with corresponding Imported Type with Safe code
+#### Problem 2b: Imported C APIs that assume Array To Pointer Decay of a Fixed Size Array can not be called without using unsafe code

 In C, we would be able to write the following code to pass our data buffer into
 `printFloatData` due to fixed size arrays decaying to pointers: